It always happened.

 Name your poison.
 Shopping, Drugs, Alcohol, T.V., Pornography, Church, Worship.
 All can be escape routes from the reality of what is really going on.

-Its like a you’re driving on a road and you hit a traffic jam, or the road gets difficult to drive on.
-It’s clogged, difficult and just downright frustrating.
+It’s like you’re driving on a road and you hit a traffic jam, or the road gets difficult to drive on.
+It’s clogged, difficult, and just downright frustrating.

 You weren’t meant for this.
 You were meant for speed, comfort, and ease of travel.
 Not gritting it out on a gravel road.